Digital Marketing Internship, Malawi

 HIGHLIGHTS

-- Work in a start-up environment, which will allow you to make a substantial contribution to the development of the school
+• Work in a grassroots environment, which will allow you to make a substantial contribution by working directly with the founders

 HOW TO APPLY